Elao/WebProfilerExtraBundle/README.md

 ## Install assets

-Install assets by running to have beatuiful icons in your debug bar
+Install assets by running to have beautiful icons in your debug bar

     $ app/console assets:install web/ --symlink